 Is that what's troublin' you?

 But really, this is no big deal.
-It's easy to watch flash results, and just always simply do what you see you need to do (flash compensation).
-And with just a little experience, we quickly learn to recognize a white background or subject, or a bright ambient, or a distant dark background behind direct flash, so we already know what to expect, and quickly learn to compensate in advance.
+It's just a few things that we need to learn, and then we have control.
+Of course, it's also easy to watch flash results, and just always simply do what you see you need to do (flash compensation).
+But with just a little experience, we quickly learn to recognize a white background or subject, or a bright ambient, or a distant dark background behind direct flash, so we already know what to expect, and quickly learn to compensate in advance.
 "Experience" means "expect about the same as last time in a similar situation".
 Flash is pretty easy, but it does involve thinking about it a bit.
 Flash compensation is the tool used to control what automatic TTL flash does.
 The least we can do is to learn to watch our results, and then simply do what the situation needs (flash compensation).
 It is just how it works.
 If flash exposure is not right, simply fix it, then and there.
 Flash does have more reasons than ambient about why compensation is often necessary, but ambient has ample opportunity too.
 Only a beginner imagines his meter always ought to be right (see How Light Meters Work).

 The actual fundamental about TTL BL mode is that the system reduces BL flash power in bright ambient (balanced fill flash in sunlight, automatic flash compensation), so as not to overexpose the sum of the two light sources (ambient and flash).
 In indoor situations, the ambient is normally much weaker than the flash, with less effect of any "sum".
 However, direct flash often suffers dark backgrounds, which flash metering sees, and tends to overexpose the subject.
 But the D lens distance info can be a safeguard, which can hold back TTL BL direct flash (can use Guide Number to protect direct flash against overexposure), as shown below (but D lens distance does not affect bounce flash).

 This picture below is black on black (does not reflect light well), intentionally chosen here to be a problem.
-We already knew when we first walked up that this scene needed at least -2EV compensation (but I didn't).
+We already knew when we first walked up, that metering this black scene would overexpose, and would need at least -2EV compensation (but I didn't).
 We expect the reflective meter to overexpose this, trying to make the black appear middle tone, or gray.
 This is D800, SB-800 direct flash on hot shoe.
 105 mm f/2.8 VR macro lens at five feet.
 All are ISO 100, f/8, 1/125 second.
 The idea is that this situation should be easy for anyone to duplicate same thing.
 We tend to believe it, and be able to use it, after we see it ourselves. :)

-First, two examples above of a "correct" exposure", specifically meaning, neither of which methods are affected by reflective camera meters (both incident and GN readings are Not reflected, i.e., independent of the subject and its colors).
+First, two examples above of a "correct" exposure", specifically meaning, using two methods neither of which are affected by reflective camera meters (both incident and GN readings are Not reflected, i.e., independent of the subject and its colors).

 Left above: Flash power level was metered and set with a hand-held incident flash meter (SB-800, 1/16 + 1/3 stop power level for f/8).
 May be slightly overexposed, because the background paper ought to be very black.
 Incident meters meter the light source directly, and are not affected by the reflection of subject colors (see more).